tungdop2/Image-enhancement-method-via-blur-and-noisy-image-fusion/README.md

 *Image enhancement result: short- and long-exposed images (upper row), the photometrically calibrated short-exposed image (bottom left), and the result (bottom right).*

 # Conclusion
 The results in this code is not exactly the same as the paper, because of our lack of knowledge in image processing.
-There are some problems:
+There are some problems, such as:
-1.
+1. In photometric calibration, we use the linear regression for polynomial to fit the data, which is not the best way, because it is sensitive to the outliers.
+2. In fusion, we estimate the noise variance by a simple function, not the way in the paper.
+3. Our result on the demo image maybe better than the original, but in experiments, the results are not always good.
+It usually work well when long-exposed image is brighter than short-exposed image a lot.
 # Contributors
 * Duong Quang Tung - 19020654
 * Trang Minh Ngoc - 19020588